 Rama’s office did not respond to requests for comment.

 Mabetex Group’s owner, Pacolli, was a more familiar face in Albania than Arslan.
 The construction magnate is one of the wealthiest people in neighboring Kosovo, with a fortune of close to 800 million euros.
-Over the years he has been Kosovo’s deputy prime minister, foreign minister, and even –– for four hours –– its president.
+Over the years he has been Kosovo’s deputy prime minister, foreign minister, and, for a brief period in 2011, its president.

 Mabetex became embroiled in a major corruption scandal in the late 1990s over accusations that company executives had paid bribes to win a contract to work on the Kremlin.
 A Russian probe was later dropped after the lead investigator was fired over a bizarre sex-tape scandal.
 A related investigation for money laundering and bribery was also dismissed in Switzerland, where Pacolli is now a citizen.